Inflectra/spira-documentation/docs/Spira-Administration-Guide/Product-Users.md

 - Email (not shown by default)
 - Active (not shown by default)

+**Note:**
+For users, to be able to access the Product and its artifacts, they should be assigned to the role that is currently active.
+In case the user has been assigned to the product with a specific role, and that role later changed to Inactive, then the user will not be able to access that Product or any artifacts in it.
+The user will be returned to the My Page with an authorization error message when attemptting to do so.

 ### Organizing and filtering
 By interacting with the header row of the grid you can: